dineshsprabu/ruby-cheerio/README.md

 ```

-jQuery is just a variable name here, This can be anything based on your requirement.
+jQuery is just a variable here.

 ```ruby